fbpx

 You want to continue to serve your audience with topics related to your niche areas.
 Then your audience is engaged with the topic and consistently shows up to listen to the show.

-Now, going int further into my specific podcast purpose-Clocking In also serves as a marketing tool for my brand while also setting me up as an expert in my industry.
+Now, going further into my specific podcast purpose, It also serves as a marketing tool for my brand while also setting me up as an expert in my industry.
 I know that my topics need to support my podcast purpose.

 What Is Your Podcast Goal